 Greek Regulations on Short-Term Rentals (STR)

 In 2024, the Greek government introduced new regulations affecting the Short-Term Rentals (STR) sector.
-Below are answers to the most common questions to help you adjust to these changes.
+The main changes include:

-• The Climate Resilience Fee: This fee funds environmental protection initiatives and resilience against the climate crisis.
-For detailed information, visit the official AADE Climate Crisis Resilience Fee page.
+- The Climate Resilience Fee: This fee funds environmental protection initiatives and resilience against the climate crisis.
+For detailed information, visit the official Greek government page.

 How do I know if I need to comply with these changes?

-If you lease your property in Greece for short-term rentals, these new regulations apply to you regardless of your property count or booking volume.
+If you lease your property in Greece for short-term rentals, these regulations apply to you.
+All hosts offering accommodations for temporary stays must adhere to these new requirements.

-All check-ins from 2024 onwards are subject to these new fees, regardless of when the booking was originally made.
+All check-ins from 2024 onwards are affected, regardless of when the booking was made.

 Who pays the Vagrancy and Climate Resilience Fees?

-• Climate Resilience Fee: This fee is collected from your guests and must be listed as an additional fee on your property listing.
+- The Climate Resilience Fee: This is collected from your guests and must be listed as an additional fee on your property listing.

-• Vagrancy Fee: This fee is calculated from the booking value and is borne by you as an additional cost.
-It is not directly charged to guests.
+- The Vagrancy Fee: This is not directly charged to guests.
+It is calculated from the booking value and is borne by you as an additional cost.

 I have guests who were not informed of the Climate Resilience Fee at the time of booking.
 How can I inform them?